raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 > **Lemma 1**: L(p, q, k+1) = L(p, q, k)  L(p, k+1, k)L(k+1, k+1, k)*L(k+1, q, k) .

 > What this lemma says is that the set of strings representing paths from p to q passing through states labeled with k+1 or lower numbers consists of the following two sets:
-> 1. L(p, q, k) : The set of strings representing paths from p to q passing through states labeled wiht k or lower numbers.
+> 1. L(p, q, k) : The set of strings representing paths from p to q passing through states labeled with k or lower numbers.
 > 2. L(p, k+1, k)L(k+1, k+1, k)*L(k+1, q, k) : The set of strings going first from p to k+1, then from k+1 to k+1 any number of times, then from k+1 to q, all without passing through states labeled higher than k.

 > ![Illustrating Kleene's Theorem © Shunichi Toida](/assets/images/fsa/kleene2.jpg)